waveclaw/puppet-subscription_manager/README.md

 * Satellite, unlike Katello, will require attachment to subscriptions whenever paid-for RedHat Network Channels are made available through a repository view.
 This module does not manage those certificates.
-* RedHat SAM is an installable RedHat supported version of the Candlepin service which uses "candlepin-cert-consumer-" package name instead of of the package name "katello-ca-consumer-".
+* RedHat SAM is an install-able RedHat supported version of the Candlepin service which uses "candlepin-cert-consumer-" package name instead of of the package name "katello-ca-consumer-".
 Options are provided to select this.